 - Providing advice on a regular basis to publicly traded companies on the charters of board committees and corporate governance policies, including anti-takeover measures

 - Providing advice on a regular basis to our clients on when to use various forms of entities and how the governance structures of those entities should be designed

 - Assisting our clients in corporate restructurings ranging from recapitalizations to reorganizations and rationalizations of divisions and subsidiaries in connection with acquisition and divestiture programs

 Our corporate lawyers have deep experience in the area of corporate governance.
 Partner Bill Clark, one of the co-chairs of our Corporate Governance practice, serves as chair of a task force of the Committee on Corporate Laws of the ABA Section on Business Law, which is responsible for updating and revising the Model Business Corporation Act and the Corporate Director’s Guidebook.
 Bill is the Reporter for the Model Nonprofit Corporation Act and has also served as a reporter for three different drafting committees of the National Conference of Commissioners on Uniform State Laws, which prepared uniform laws on transactions involving more than one form or entity, the obligations of registered agents, and disclosure of the ownership of business entities.
 Bill was also a member of the committees that drafted the Uniform Limited Liability Company Act and the Uniform Statutory Trust Entity Act.

-Partner Doug Raymond, consistently recognized as one of the top corporate lawyers in the country by Chambers USA, “Best Lawyers in America” and the Legal 500, is also experienced in corporate governance matters and has written numerous articles on the subject for various publications, including Directors and Boards magazine.
+Partner Doug Raymond is experienced in corporate governance matters and has written numerous articles on the subject for various publications, including Directors and Boards magazine.